njones93531/dynamic-connectivity/README.md

 - forest_test.exe runs a relatively extensive randomized testing suite that covers all relevant functions.
 Some tests may require visual confirmation for correctness.

 Other:
-BigO.png shows that the average runtime of an operation does not increase significantly as the log of N increases.
+- BigO.png shows that the average runtime of an operation does not increase significantly as the log of N increases.
 Therfore, we can conclude that all operations run in O(logn).
+- time.out contains the timings used to generate BigO.png.